chinnidiwakar/exfil/README.md

 # Exfil (Under Development)
-Exfil (Exfiltration) is a tool for classifying, ranking and exfiltrating files from a target system.
+Exfil (Exfiltration) is a tool for classifying, ranking and exfiltrating files from target systems.